w3c/badging/explainer.md

 * To give the application a small but visible place to subtly notify the user that there is new activity that might require their attention, without showing a full [notification](https://notifications.spec.whatwg.org/).
-* To indicate a small amount of additional information, such as an unread count or symbol indicating the type of event.
+* To indicate a small amount of additional information, such as an unread count.
 * To allow the application to convey this information regardless of whether any of the application's windows are open.